AITGmbH/AIT.VSTS.Scripts.Legacy/Iterations/TeamAssignment/ReadMe.md

 # Relate-VstsIteration
-> This PowerShell script relates multiple iterations with teams in VSTS.
+> This PowerShell script relates multiple iterations with teams in VSTS or TFS.

 The script relates every exact level of iteration tree to a team.
 Each child of project iteration is a discrete iteration tree.
 This means that a project has any number of iteration.